BENBELGACEM-Bassem/P5/Readme.md

 ## Data base preparation

 User should have already created his data base to recieve Open food facts data.
 Once the data base is created, user need to enter personal necessary pieces of information related to the user and his data base.
 This must be done by modifying the file named identifier.py where user have to modify each value into the key, value pairs structure named config.
+User should then execute the module dbbuilder in order to have data stored in tables and ready to be retrieved.

 ## Installation

 1. Clone this code with `git clone https://github.com/BENBELGACEM-Bassem/P5.git`
-2. Go to the project with `cd P5`
-3. Use the file requirements.txt to install needed pacakges with pip install -r requirements.txt
+2. Use the file requirements.txt to install needed pacakges with pip install -r requirements.txt
+3. Go to the project with `cd P5/healthy_substitute`

 ## Start

+Once the virtual environment acivated:

+- fill user database with parsed data from Open food facts Api with:
+`python dbbuilder.py`

-Once the virtual environment acivated, start the application, in the terminal with:
+- start the application, in the terminal with:
-`python healthy_substitute`
+`python main.py`